 So they sit there in your inbox.
 Which means they're also in the back of your mind.

 You don't need that.

 Take control of you inbox.

 This is the first and easiest step to take if you want to know how to use email well -- if you ignore everything else and only do one thing, make it this one.

 Notification is rarely helpful.
 What happens when ‘you’ve got mail’?
 You interrupt yourself and check it.

 Turn it off, because you’ll benefit far more if you…

-The advantages and disadvantages of email are that it’s time ordered and all in one place, but it comes in randomly.
+Sure, email is time ordered and all in one place, but it comes in randomly.
 It's best dealt with when you use a system.

-This is how many people check their emails during a typical day:
+Below is an example highlighting how many people check their emails during a typical day:

 (Red = time spent on emails)